MiSTer-devel/MkDocs_MiSTer/docs/basics/faq.md

 Probably never.
 There isn’t really sufficient bandwidth.

 ## When is PlayStation core coming?
-Probably next year.
-Serious progress has been made by a few developers but there’s no official ETA.
+It's almost here.
+It is currently in an open beta stage and nearing completion rapidly.
+To assist in testing please join [the MiSTer FPGA discord server](https://discord.gg/misterfpga){target=_blank} and read the pins in the #psx-core-testing channel before submitting a bug report.

 ## Other cores work but I get a black screen for this one.
 What do I do?
 Try setting vsync to 0 as your display may not support all refresh rates.
 (Note that this was the default setting.)

 ## My CD games don’t work!
 Help!